 Congratulations, it’s your very first day at work on a validation project!

-You are a junior validation engineer.
+You are a graduate validation engineer/technician on your very first day of work.
 You have to generate a validation protocol and deliver it on schedule on a new fast-track project.
-Take this decision-making simulation and see if you can avoid making those 5 mistakes on your first day.
+Take this decision-making simulation.
+Explore the various challenges you may encounter and see if you can avoid making 5 common mistakes on your first day.

-Click on the bottom left “Sure, I love a challenge” tab to get started.
+Click on the bottom “Continue” tab to get started.

 The online scenario is the homework part of a lesson plan and should be followed by a debrief session.
 Download the Facilitator’s Guide here.
 Learners need a debrief, some structured way to discuss how they are going to get through those first few days on the job, draw conclusions, build models and identify how they are going to change what they do.

-Feel free to add your thoughts to the scenario below.
+Feel free to add your thoughts to the comments section below.

-Dr. Joe Brady is an assistant lecturer with the Dublin Institute of Technology (DIT), in the School of Chemical and Pharmaceutical Sciences.
+Dr. Joe Brady is full-time practicing Validation Lead and an assistant lecturer with Technological University Dublin (TU Dublin), in the School of Chemical and Pharmaceutical Sciences.
 Joe is a certified trainer and highly experienced in competency-based training.
-He designs and prepares educational modules and full academic courses ranging from MSc, MEngSc.
+He designs and prepares educational modules and full academic programs ranging from MSc, MEngSc.
 BSc, to Certificate level, for a range of academic institution.

-He is also a supervisor for MSc/MEngSc and Ph.D. theses.
-Joe has over seventeen years project experience in the pharmaceutical, biopharmaceutical, and medical device industries in Ireland, Singapore, China, The Netherlands, France and the USA.
+He is also a supervisor for MSc/MEngSc and PhD theses.
+Joe has over seventeen years of project experience in the pharmaceutical, biopharmaceutical, and medical device industries in Ireland, Singapore, China, The Netherlands, France and the USA.